Eucile/capstone-draft/README.md

 `$ cd capstone-draft`

-##IMPORTANT!
 ### This project works and is currently informed by a firebase database but the config file is needed to run it.
-(Sometime this week I'll deploy it publicly though.)
+Ultimately I will deploy it to firebase publicly, in the meantime, feel free to ask me for my config file and credentials or to make your own.

 `$ npm install`